jamiebrn/planeturem/docs/chunk.md

 Objects with a size of 1x1 in tiles are simple to handle - the object will just occupy its respective place in the array.
 But for objects larger than this, e.g. 2x2, 2x1, etc, "dummy" objects need to be created that point to the actual object.

-These dummy objects created store an `ObjectReference` which points the to actual object's Chunk and Tile in the world.
+These dummy objects created store an `ObjectReference` which points to the actual object's Chunk and Tile in the world.
 The "actual object" is stored in the top left of the "object".
 This system allows objects with sizes larger than 1x1 to span across chunks.

-When `getObject()` is called on the chunk manager, object references are automatically "dereferenced", the a pointer to tha actual object being returned.
+When `getObject()` is called on the chunk manager, object references are automatically "dereferenced", then a pointer to that actual object being returned.

 ## ChunkManager